Search Leeds & UK Site

 Old Kings Cross Station bridge now replaced with a modern bridge

 The old cast iron Handyside Bridge, also known as the Harry Potter footbridge, located roughly half way along the platforms has been removed.

-This has been replaced by a modern glass sided bridge with both lifts and stairs & possibly escalators.
-The site of the new overbrige is next to the northern edge of the new western concourse (under construction).
+This has been replaced by a modern glass sided bridge with lifts, stairs & escalators.
+The site of the new overbrige is next to the northern edge of the new western concourse.

 Kings Cross Refurbished Roof

 The plastic windows & black panels have been replaced by glass, allowing plenty of daylight to enter the station.

 The photo shows the near side of the roof completely restored.

 At the far end the roof is still being restored.

 Compare this photograph with the one above showing the old roof.

 Kings Cross Departure board